Town/Parish Councillor Vacancies

-When a vacancy arises on a parish council due to a councillor's resignation, disqualification or death, the process to fill the vacancy is as follows.
+If a vacancy arises on a Town/Parish Council due to an existing councillor's resignation, disqualification or death, the process to fill the vacancy is as follows:

 If an election is not called

-The parish Council are notified by Waverley that an election has not been called and that the vacancy may be filled by co-option as soon as possible.
+The Town/Parish Council are notified by Waverley that an election has not been called and that the vacancy may be filled by co-option.
 Or, if vacancies remain after a recent election, the following procedure will apply:

 The Parish Council will post a notice on their notice boards to advertise the vacancies.
 The notice will also include the closing date for all expressions of interest to be received.

 When the applications have been received the Parish Clerk will consider the application letter(s).
 If the applicant is:

 - elected and not disqualified they may be co-opted on to the Parish Council.